alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/SetMetadatas.rst

 About
 -----

 Adds or modifies the metadatas for a given record.
+The record can be a document or a story.

 .. code-block:: bash